nilsojc/sportsdatabackup/README.md

 aws sts get-caller-identity
 ```

-And finally, we will also be installing `gettext` which is a command-line utility is used for environment variable substituition in shell scripts and text files.
+And finally, we will also be installing `gettext` which is a command-line utility is used for environment variable substitution in shell scripts and text files.

 ```
 sudo apt-get update